-In the late 19th CE shiploads of machine-made blankets started coming to Vancouver and that was the end of hand-woven fabrics.
-The machine-made stuff was cheap and easily available, so why toil on a collecting fur, spinning & weaving.
+In the late 19th, CE shiploads of machine-made blankets started coming to Vancouver and that was the end of hand-woven fabrics.
+The machine-made stuff was cheap and easily available, so why toil on collecting fur, spinning & weaving?

-The life came full circle for British Columbia first nations weaving when some women in 1970s started learning the traditional way of weaving.
+Life came full circle for British Columbia first nations weaving when some women in the 1970s started learning the traditional way of weaving.

-And the Spindles that were used for weaving can be seen as a symbol of First Nations at the inner harbor in Victoria.
+And the Spindles that were used for weaving can be seen as a symbol at the inner harbor in Victoria.

 Costumes & Jewelry

-Copper was a well-used metal among First Nations though I did not see many old artifacts made of copper.
+Copper was a well-used metal among them though I did not see many old artifacts made of copper.

-In the absence of written history, stories of the family were told at the Potlach event and gifts are given to everyone invited to Potlach by the host family.
-Status of the chief’s family came from how much you could give away.
+In the absence of written history, stories of the family were told at the Potlatch event, and gifts are given to everyone invited to Potlatch by the host family.
+The status of the chief’s family came from how much you could give away.
 Having said that, the gifts are given as per the status of the guest – big ones get the bigger gifts.
-Sounds so much like Indian weddings.
+It sounds so much like Indian weddings.

 Potlatches were banned in British Columbia from 1884 To 1951.
 The Britishers did not understand the concept of collective ownership that first nations communities practiced.
 They also wanted to set up a very European model of governance so to enforce that they banned ceremonies like Potlatch.
-They would take children of first nations people to be taught English and given Christian names.
-This was intentionally or unintentionally erasing the first nations aboriginal culture.
-Thankfully, the ban was lifted and you can witness a modern Potlatch if you have friends in the first nations communities.
+They would take children to be taught English and given Christian names.
+This was intentionally or unintentionally erasing their culture.
+Thankfully, the ban was lifted and you can witness a modern Potlatch if you have friends in the communities.

-Salmon and the seafood are the main food served at Potlatches.
+Salmon and seafood are the main food served at Potlatches.

-For more information Potlatch – refer this Wikipedia page.
+For more information on Potlatch – refer to this Wikipedia page.

-Watch a video of a modern Potlach ceremony by First Nations.
+Watch a video of a modern Potlatch ceremony.